SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 Until now, any internal Serverless function or microservice can make calls to our new services, but they are still not published to the external systems.
 This section will present to you how to configure our services to be exposed and secured via OAuth2.

-Let's create our new yaml in the src folder, but with different names, like the authentication mode of the services, do not interfere with the source code or behavior! - Use your CLI to navigate to the project base and create a file called *security-functions.yaml*:
+Let's create our new YAML in the src folder, but with different names, like the services' authentication mode, do not interfere with the source code or behavior! - Use your CLI to navigate to the project base and create a file called *security-functions.yaml*:

 The purpose of the new YAML files is to create objects of kind APIRule, that will be applied to our services and guarantee their authentication mode.